CHH/CHH.github.io/php-socket-programming-handbook/index.md

     <a href="/php-socket-programming-handbook/subscribe/?pkg=enhanced" class="button button-primary">Buy for 299$</a>
 </p>
 <p>
-    You make this much money probably in a couple of hours. (available on January 15 2015)
+    You make this much money probably in a couple of hours. (available October 2016)
 </p>

 ### Guided

-This package is for people who need a bit more guidance on achieving their goal.
+This package is for people who need a bit more guidance for achieving their goal.

 * Includes the complete “Self-Learner” package
 * Includes 1 free one-on-one via Skype or Hangouts